neondatabase/neon/docs/rfcs/022-pageserver-delete-from-s3.md

     note over PS: Crash point 2.
     note over PS: During startup we reconcile <br> with remote and see <br> whether the mark exists alt Mark exists
-        loop Delete layers for each timeline
+        PS->>PS: delete local files other than deleted mark loop Delete layers for each timeline
             PS->>S3: delete(..)
         end